Overview

 Applicants educated in Canada

-Applicants must demonstrate English language proficiency and meet the following requirements or equivalents.
+Applicants must demonstrate English language proficiency and completion of the following courses or equivalents:

-• At least 50% in English 30-1, or at least 60% in English 30-2
+• at least 50% in English 30-1 or at least 60% in English 30-2, and

-• At least 50% in Math 30-1 or Math 30-2
+• at least 50% in Math 30-1 or Math 30-2.

 SAIT accepts high school course equivalents for admission for applicants educated outside Alberta.

-All applicants who were educated outside of Canada must demonstrate English Language proficiency and provide proof they meet the program admission requirements with an international document assessment.
-Find out what educational documents are accepted and assessment options.
+All applicants who were educated outside of Canada must demonstrate English language proficiency and provide proof they meet the program admission requirements with an international document assessment.
+Find accepted educational documents and assessment options

 SAIT may also accept courses completed at certain international post-secondary institutions.